scouten/ericscouten.travel/content/2012/11-26+south-america/05-hello-salvador/index.md

 {{ es_image(id="es-2237-004a", caption = "Pestana Convento do Carmo Hotel Histórico, Salvador, Bahía, Brazil") }}

+This leg of the trip was a last-minute improvisation.
+Salvador is Brazil's third largest city, and a good refuge from the crazy-high prices of Rio at this time of year.

 I received a lot of advice about rush hour traffic being bad (it wasn't) and wound up getting through security almost two hours ahead of departure time.
 (It's probably worth noting that I flew out of the smaller [Santos Dumont Airport](https://en.wikipedia.org/wiki/Santos_Dumont_Airport) instead of Rio's international airport.)
 I would have slept in a bit more if I had known _that_ would happen!

 Domestic terminal security moves pretty quickly here.
 Small wonder: Nobody has to take their shoes or belts off.
 Also: No need to remove laptops from bags.
 After scanning my bag, the X-ray tech smiled at me and said "tomar fotos?"